 Through experience I have observed that those who remain bottled up within the intellect fail.
 Yes, those who want to verify with their intellect the truths that cannot be proven with the intellect, fail.
 Symbolically speaking, they make the mistake of wanting to study astronomy with a microscope or trying to study bacteriology with a telescope.

-Let each leave each faculty in its place, in its orbit; let us not get it out of its orbit.
+Let each leave each faculty in its place, in its orbit.
+Let us not get it out of its orbit.

 We need to think psychologically, and it is obvious that we must completely reject the leaven of the Sadducees and Pharisees, and to learn how to think psychologically.
 This would not be possible if we continue bottled up within the intellect.
 Then, it is better to start climbing the ladder of imagination, thereafter we will pass to the second step which is inspiration, and finally we will reach intuition...

 But let us see how imagination can be developed.
 We can start with a simple exercise.
 I have spoken many times about the exercise of the glass of water, an easy exercise.
-If we put a glass of water a short distance from us, and if we place a little mirror at the bottom of that glass, and if we add few drops of quicksilver [mercury*] to the water, and if thereafter we concentrate our sight to the center of the glass itself, meaning to the whole center, over the surface of the water, but in such a way that our sight passes through the glass, then obviously, we will have a splendid exercise for the development of imagination.
-In that water, we will try to see the astral light; yes, we will make a great effort to see it.
-In the beginning obviously we will see nothing, yet after some time of performing this exercise we will see colors in the water; this is how we then begin to perceive the Astral Light.
-This is how the sense of self-psychological observation becomes active. [* Editor's Note: Mercury is a highly toxic heavy metal that is banned in some countries.
+If we put a glass of water a short distance from us, and if we place a little mirror at the bottom of that glass, and if we add few drops of quicksilver [mercury] to the water, and if thereafter we concentrate our sight to the center of the glass itself, meaning to the whole center, over the surface of the water, but in such a way that our sight passes through the glass, then obviously, we will have a splendid exercise for the development of imagination.
+In that water, we will try to see the astral light.
+Yes, we will make a great effort to see it.
+In the beginning obviously we will see nothing, yet after some time of performing this exercise we will see colors in the water.
+This is how we then begin to perceive the astral light.
+This is how the sense of self-psychological observation becomes active.
+[Editor's Note: Mercury is a highly toxic heavy metal that is banned in some countries.
 Mercury poisoning is a very serious concern, thus use of this exercise requires great caution in handling and disposing of the material.
 Note also that there are other exercises one can use for the same purpose.
 Study The Divine Science for more practices.]

 For example, much later in time, if a car passes on the street, we will see in the water a ribbon of light and will see the car running down the ribbon of light.
 This indicates that we are beginning to perceive with the transcendental faculty of imagination.

-Finally, the day will arrive in which we will no longer need for any glass with water in order to see, instead we will the air with different colors; we will see the aura of people.
+Finally, the day will arrive in which we will no longer need for any glass with water in order to see.
+Instead, we will the air with different colors.
+We will see the aura of people.
 We will know that each person carries an aura of light around.
 That aura has different colors.
 The skeptical person always carries a green-colored aura, a dirty green.
 The devotee wears a blue-colored aura.
 Yellow reveals much intellect.
 The dirty green, skepticism.
 Gray, sadness.
 Lead gray, a lot of selfishness.
 The black represents hatred.
 The dirty red, lust, fornication.
 The bright, sparkling red, anger, etc.

 Nonetheless, that is not be the only exercise for the development of this precious faculty.
-Something else is needed: we need meditation...
+Something else is needed.
+We need meditation...

-Seated on a comfortable chair with the body perfectly relaxed, or lying down on the bed, but with the relaxed body and the heading towards the north, we must imagine something: for example, the growth of a plant, a rosebush.
+Seated on a comfortable chair with the body perfectly relaxed, or lying down on the bed, but with the relaxed body and the head towards the north, we must imagine something: for example, the growth of a plant, a rosebush.
 Imagine that it has been carefully planted in black and fertile ground.
-And by continuing with this visionary, transcendental, and transcendent process, we also imagine that we water it with pure waters of life... we visualize its growth process: how the stem finally emerges; how it marvelously unfolds; how thorns arise from within that stem, and finally various branches sprout from that stem.
+And by continuing with this visionary, transcendental, and transcendent process, we also imagine that we water it with pure waters of life...
+We visualize its growth process: how the stem finally emerges; how it marvelously unfolds; how thorns arise from within that stem, and finally various branches sprout from that stem.
 Imagine how those branches are also covered with leaves until finally a bud appears that delectably opens and becomes a rose.
 Thus, in that state of “manteia" [μαντεία] as the initiates of Eleusis stated, speaking in the Greek and maybe even the Orphic manner, we would say it is even convenient to feel by ourselves the delectable aroma rising from the red or white petals of that beautiful rose.